arisvetter/week-10-ece-lab/class (2) 3/README.md

 Latches are built around continuous assignment, and structural Verilog is built around pre-defined variables and outputs.
 Verilog by default will see continuous assignment as a looping-type condition and generate a fault and/or do something else weird.
 By specifically telling Vivado we are creating variables with "unknown" states, we avoid any case where the program doesn't compile properly.

 ### What is the meaning of always @(*) in a sensitivity block?
+"always @(*)" is telling Vivado to re-evaluate the block statement whenever a signal inside the block changes.
+In our case, this statement was used to allow internal values to change withoutout immediate assignment.
+The values would only update when our enable signal was changed, essentially replacing the need for a clock cycle signal

 ### What importance is memory to digital circuits?
 Memory allows for sequential programs, where we can actually keep